woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 == Changelog ==

 == Unreleased ==
+- Dev: Reduce the specificity and complexity of the ReportError component #6846
 - Add: Create onboarding package to house refactored WCPay card and relevant components #7058
 - Fix: Preventing redundant notices when installing plugins via payments task list. #7026
 - Fix: Autocompleter for custom Search in CompareFilter #6911